akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

        x86_64-native-linuxapp-gcc
    parameters=nic_type=cfg:func=true

 * crbs: IP address of the DUT.
-The detail information is defined in file $DTS_CFG_FOLDER/crbs.cfg.
+The detailed information is defined in file $DTS_CFG_FOLDER/crbs.cfg.
-* drivername: the driver devices used by DPDK bound to.
+* drivername: the driver used by DPDK to bind to devices.
 * build_type: the tool for building DPDK, it can be meson.
 * rx_mode: vector instructions used in tests, it can be novector/sse/avx2/avx512. it is optional, if not set, dpdk uses avx2 by default.
-* test_suites: test suites and cases that to be executed. use ``:`` to separate suite and it's cases and use ``\`` to separate different cases.
+* test_suites: test suites and cases that to be executed. use ``:`` to separate suite and its cases, and use ``\`` to separate different cases.
 * targets: DPDK targets to be tested.
 * parameters: multiple keywords as following: